 The short answer is yes, mostly.
 All of our on site classes will use an online program, D2L, to manage the course.
 Teachers will post assignments, readings, links, and activities to be done at home using d2L.
 If you don't have access to the internet, you will not be able to do the assignments.
 In general, anything you could find in a textbook is more readily available online, with greater clarity and explanation.

-Students who's internet service is down may access the internet via smart phone, the public library, internet cafe's such as starbucks, or come to the school to use our machines.
-Assignments may be turned in via a dropbox in d2L, so a working printer is not a barier to getting assignments done on time.
+Students whose internet service is down may access the internet via smart phone, the public library, internet cafes such as Starbucks, or come to the school to use our machines.
+Assignments may be turned in via a dropbox in d2L, so a working printer is not a barrier to getting assignments done on time.
 All grades are posted in d2L and are available 24/7.